GluuFederation/docs-de-prod/docs/source/example/singlehost.md

 [Here](https://github.com/GluuFederation/gluu-docker/tree/3.1.5/examples/single-host) are the instructions to deploy a stand-alone instance with a bash script named `run_all.sh`.
 The core concept of this script is to intake some necessary information from the user on initial startup and deploy the containers.

-What follows is a thorough explanation of the process we used to make launching a stand-alone instance repeatable, modular and consistent.
+The following is a thorough explanation of the process we used to make launching a stand-alone instance repeatable, modular and consistent.
 Adjust the process as needed.

 ### Variables